Department of Consumer Affairs, Board of Occupational Therapy

 General Frequently Asked Questions

-A. The initial license/certificate fee changes monthly because the fee is pro-rated based on the month the fee is submitted and the applicant's birth month and birth year.
-Applicants will be notified by the Board of the correct initial license/certificate fee to submit once their application is approved.
+A. The initial license fee changes monthly because the fee is pro-rated based on the month the fee is submitted and the applicant's birth month and birth year.
+Applicants will be notified by the Board of the correct initial license fee to submit once their application is approved.

 A. Your license will always expire on the last day of your birth month.
-If you were born in an even year, your license/certificate will expire every two years in the even years.
-If you were born in an odd year, your license/certificate will expire every two years in the odd years.
+If you were born in an even year, your license will expire every two years in the even years.
+If you were born in an odd year, your license will expire every two years in the odd years.

-Q. Is there a grace period for practice after my license/certificate expires?
+Q. Is there a grace period for practice after my license expires?

-A. No. Your license/certificate must be renewed by the expiration date or you must cease practicing.
+A. No. Your license must be renewed by the expiration date or you must cease practicing.
 Practicing with an expired license will subject you to a citation and fine or other disciplinary action.

-Q. When will I receive a renewal notice for my license/certificate?
+Q. When will I receive a renewal notice for my license?

-Q. My license/certificate expires tomorrow.
+Q. My license expires tomorrow.
 I sent my renewal payment in one week ago.
-When will I get my new license/certificate?
+When will I get my new license?

-A. It is important to remember that it takes anywhere from 4-6 weeks to process your license/certificate renewal.
+A. It is important to remember that it takes anywhere from 3-5 weeks to process your license renewal.
 This is indicated on the renewal notice, which is sent to all practitioners approximately 90 days prior to the expiration date.
-The program within the Department of Consumer Affairs that processes your renewal also does so for all professional licenses within California.
-To ensure your license/certificate is renewed prior to its expiration, it is advisable that you submit your renewal payment at least six weeks before the expiration date.
+The unit within the Department of Consumer Affairs that processes your renewal also does so for all professional licenses within California.
+To ensure your license is renewed prior to its expiration, it is advisable that you submit your renewal payment at least six weeks before the expiration date.

 Q. What is the fee for a limited permit?